CFF Offers Leadership Challenge Scholarships to Student Leaders

 must be based on four core values: honesty, compassion, integrity and diversity.

-The 2013 Western North Carolina Session will be held on the campus of UNCC-Charlotte
+The 2016 session in Charlotte will be held on the campus of UNC-C with the opening ceremony set

-and the exact dates will be announced later.
-To apply for a scholarship to the General Hugh
+for June 26 - July 1, 2016.
+To apply for a scholarship to the General Hugh Shelton

 The weeklong camp curriculum includes: